dairui01/TSU_evaluation/Frame_map/README.md

 # Frame-based Evaluation

-This code is based on the frame-based calculation for Charades and MultiThumos ([Link](https://github.com/piergiaj/super-events-cvpr18/blob/master/apmeter.py)).
+This code is based on the frame-based evaluation for Charades and MultiThumos ([Link](https://github.com/piergiaj/super-events-cvpr18/blob/master/apmeter.py)).

 ## Usage
 We provide an example of the predicted logits ([test.pkl](https://mybox.inria.fr/f/a6f4469d3e324c7398ef/?dl=1)).
 Please download the pickle file and put in this current folder.
 To run the code, please use the following command: ```python Frame_based_map.py -split CS -pkl_path ./test.pkl```